r4zu/mini-express-lib/README.md

-# My Express Clone
+# Express Clone

 ---

 ## A Lightweight Web Framework for Node.js, Built with TypeScript

-**My Express Clone** is an educational project aimed at understanding the inner workings of web frameworks like Express.
+**Express Clone** is an educational project aimed at understanding the inner workings of web frameworks like Express.
 It provides a foundational set of features for building web applications, emphasizing **Clean Code** and **Clean Architecture** principles, all powered by **TypeScript**.

 ---